pdubslax/pdubslax.github.io/_posts/2022-11-14-mnf3-preview-week-10.md

 ***90% - 22.48 pts: Do the pollard waddle (8-1) v FUCK IT UP KENNETH (8-1)***

 HOLD THE PRESSSSES, HOLD THE PRESSES!
 This one is not over yet.
 The battle of the league's elite and pompus still features a WR duel that Alex hopes will ignite his tele - as he needs A"ntonio"J Brown and Scary Larry McLaurin to wrastle up 47 pts - gator style.
 Someone will need to go ballistic jelly donuts to prevent Scott from sitting squarely and solely atop the iron basement quant throne.
-This may prove to be cosmic "brownie" karma to Alex for unleashing a damaging swear in his public team name, when he knows full well about the army of tweens that subscribes to this blog, as former followers of Episoide Coder Pat back at Pocket Gems circa 2018.
+This may prove to be cosmic "special brownie" karma to Alex for unleashing a damaging swear in his public team name, when he knows full well about the army of tweens that subscribes to this blog, as former followers of Episoide Coder Pat back at Pocket Gems circa 2018.
+Loser hear gets a full blown flouride treatment - dental style.

 ***82% - 14.16 pts: Fantasizing in mom’s basement (3-6) v Your mom goes to basement (5-4)***